Train from Rome Fiumicino Airport to Rome

 Rome Fiumicino Airport and Rome Train Stations

-Roma Tiburtina, Roma Ostiense, and Roma Tuscolana are also connected to the city's Metro, and are served by a number of city buses.
+Roma Tiburtina, Roma Ostiense, and Roma Tuscolana are also connected to the city's Metro system, and are served by a number of city buses.
 Roma Trastevere is connected to Rome’s tram line number 3 as well as several bus lines.